csbrady-warwick/EIS-2/README_DECK.md

 The data that is passed to the event functions is mostly always the same, but there are a few differences.
 The `event_text` parameter contains the name of the block that caused the event for block functions and the entire text (key and value) for key functions.
 The `parents` and `parent_kind` parameters contain the same information as the equivalent parameters for the action functions _except_ for when the `on_block_failure` event is triggered because of an unknown block in which case both arrays are of zero length.
 The `errcode` parameter will ususually be `eis_err_none` but in the case of `on_block_failure` and `on_key_failure` events it will be populated with the error code that caused the failure.
 Overriding this error code will replace the error originally reported.
 In particular setting it to 'eis_err_none' will prevent the error from triggering.

 Event functions are intended for a variety of purposes but the main purpose is to allow for simple reporting of keys and blocks in a deck.
 You might, for example, bind event functions to `on_block_start`, `on_block_end`, `on_key_success` and `on_key_failure` to simply print the blocks and keys encountered into a file to help with reporting status if a user presents a malformed deck.

+### Descriptions

+You can optionally specify a description of the meaning and function of a block or key when you add the block or key to the definition.
+This is done by specifying a `definition` optional argument to the `add_block` or `add_key` methods.
+The descriptions are mainly retreived through the `get_block_structure_as_markdown` method.
+This method takes an allocatable character variable and returns a common markdown document describing all of the blocks in the definition

 ## Loading and parsing a deck